-Most of the time ESBLs are harmless and don't cause infection.
-If they stay in your gut, they won't make you sick.
+Most of the time ESBLs are harmless and do not cause infection.
+If they stay in your gut, they will not make you sick.
 ESBLs can also spread harmlessly to other areas of the body.
 This is called colonisation.

 ESBLs can cause a serious infection if they get into your blood, kidneys, bladder or body tissues.

 Preventing the spread of ESBL

 - clean your hands thoroughly after going to the toilet, before eating and before touching raw meat

 - use your own soap, flannel, sponge and razor

 - limit contact with patients and keep away from their bed space

 - avoid sharing food, newspapers or other personal items with patients

 - tell staff if facilities in a hospital or clinic are not clean

 Tell the doctor when you make an appointment and when you get to the surgery or hospital.
 If you're in hospital, you might need to stay in your own room or a ward with people who carry ESBLs.